hfchen20/foamMooring/docs/rgb-mooring.md

 - The joints velocity and position are then integrated using the Newmark-β scheme.
 - The bodies state is finally updated to correspond to the current joints state.

-## Mooring restraints for interconnected bodies
+## Coupling mode for interconnected bodies

 For the `rigidBodyMotion` restraints, only the point coupling mode is valid as the mooring restraining moments requested by the multibody dynamics formulation should be in global coordinate system.
 Multiple bodies interconnected with shared moorings or hinges can be simulated.